plantgenomicslab/BCH709/_episodes/Genome_description.md

 ---
 layout: page
-title: Genome description and enrichment test
+title: 15 Genome description and enrichment test
 published: true
 ---

 ## Course Evaluation

-Students will have access to them until 11:59 PM on Wed, Dec 11, 2019 PST.
+Students will have access to course evaluation

-**You can log in with your NetID to [http://www.unr.edu/evaluate](http://www.unr.edu/evaluate) and check live updating response rates for your course evaluations.
-Our institutional goal is to achieve an 85% response rate for all evaluations, and to help us achieve that, we rely on you as well as the students.**
+You can log in with your NetID to http://www.unr.edu/evaluate and check live updating response rates for your course evaluations.
+Our institutional goal is to achieve an 85% response rate for all evaluations, and to help us achieve that, we rely on you as well as the students.
+Students will have access to them until 11:59 PM on Wed, May 6, 2020 PDT.

+**If we can achieve 100% response rate for evaluation, I will give you additional points for all of you.**

 # Assignment due by next Tuesday.